-It is taught by many philosophies, and I have come to understand that it is not the actual circumstances in life that are the source of happiness or sadness or any emotion for that matter.
-It is my thoughts about what happens that determines my experience of anything in life.
+It is taught by many philosophies, and I’ve come to understand that it’s not the actual circumstances in life that are the source of happiness or sadness or any emotion for that matter.
+It’s my thoughts about what happens that determines my experience of anything in life.
 What I say to myself about others, about myself, and about the events happening around me is the source of my emotions and make up my reality on a daily basis.
-Becoming aware of these thoughts, working with them, and consciously choosing my subsequent mindset, thoughts, and behavior has drastically changed my world for the better, but I haven’t quite reached monk status yet.
+Becoming aware of my thoughts, working with them, and consciously choosing my subsequent mindset, beliefs, and behavior has drastically changed my world for the better, — but I haven’t quite reached monk status yet.

-The instinctual, knee-jerk responses still exist, but they are not near as compelling as they used to be.
-The initial feelings in any situation are not good or bad.
-They just are and I cannot control them.
+My instinctual, knee-jerk responses still exist, but they are not near as compelling as they used to be.
+I’ve learned that my initial feelings in any situation are not good or bad.
+They just are, and I cannot control them.
 No one can.
-For years, I had the dramatically reacting to these feelings down all too well.
+For years, I had the pattern of dramatically reacting to these feelings down all too well.
 Pema Chodron, an American Buddhist nun, calls this “getting hooked.”

 Learning to respond rather than react changed my life.
-Instead of unconsciously acting on the feelings and thoughts, the trick is to become aware of them, observe them without judgment, sit with them, work with them, and think about them.
+Instead of unconsciously acting on my impulses, feelings, and thoughts, the trick is to become aware of them, observe them without judgment, sit with them, work with them, and think about them.
 Metacognition.
-Turn them all around and look at them from every angle.
-Try on a different perspective, even an opposing one.
+I’ve learned to turn them all around and look at them from every angle.
+You might want to try on a different perspective, even an opposing one.
 You don’t have to buy into it permanently.
 Just try it out.
-Explore your thoughts and feelings.
+Explore your thoughts and feelings about it.
 Dig into them.
 Where do they come from?
 What in your past might make you react this way?
-Are you reacting to the present situation or just playing out a pattern from the past?
+Are you reacting to the present situation or just playing out a pattern from your past?

-I have learned many tools to work with thoughts and emotions:
+I have learned many tools to work with thoughts and emotions.
+Here are some of them below.